dracry0/DRACrY0/README.md

 # Hello there 👋,

-### I'm a Student, doing my Bachelor in Computer Science and Engineering.
+### I'm a recent CSE undergrad, am 23 and building on technologies i come acress around MERN stack.

 🔹I love learning about Up and Coming tech as well as Decentralised Solutions.